 Then there are hamster fun toys you place around your hamster cage.
 These are toys that hamsters like to crawl around in.

 You will probably have an exercise wheel inside your cage.
 Your hamster needs this wheel to get in his or her daily running and stay healthy.
 But for fun you can put your hamster in an exercise ball and let it run around outside the cage.

 The balls have vents so your hamster can get air as it runs around.
 Hamsters love to push the ball around and explore new spaces in your house.

-There are even circular tracks, called a hamtrac, that you can put the ball in so you can control where your hamster runs.
+There are even circular tracks, or loops, that you can put the ball in so you can control where your hamster runs.